Dealing with Debt: A Consumer's Guide

 Assessment and Counselling

-Before you decide whether to make a consumer proposal or declare bankruptcy, the administrator of consumer proposals or the trustee, as the case may be, will perform an assessment.
+Before you decide whether to make a consumer proposal or declare bankruptcy, the administrator of consumer proposals or the LIT, as the case may be, will perform an assessment.
 The purposes of this assessment are to evaluate your financial situation, to explain the options available to you, and to discuss with you the merits and the consequences of your choice.

 Should you decide to make a consumer proposal or declare bankruptcy, the Bankruptcy and Insolvency Act requires that counselling be provided to you.
 Counselling must be given by a counsellor registered with the Office of the Superintendent of Bankruptcy.
 Counselling consists of two sessions.
 During the first counselling session, you will be provided with information concerning money management, spending and shopping habits, warning signs of financial difficulties, and obtaining and using credit.
 In the second session, the counsellor will help you to discover and understand the causes of your insolvency or bankruptcy, and will assist you in establishing a rehabilitation plan by helping you to develop recommendations and alternatives for a financial action plan.
 You must attend these two sessions.
 Counselling may also be provided to someone who is related to you or has a financial relationship with you.
 If you feel that you need additional help or assistance, you may ask for a third counselling session.